IBM/mern-app/README.md

 # Create and deploy a cloud native web application using the MERN (MongoDB, Express, React, Node.js) stack

 This repository has code to create a web app that is pre-configured with the MERN stack (MongoDB, Express.js, React, Node.js).
-We use IBM Cloud services to host our application; the IBM Cloud Developer Tools CLI to run and debug locally; and lastly provide native commands to deploy your app to Cloud Foundry, a Kubernetes cluster, or a Red Hat OpenShift cluster.
+We use IBM Cloud services to host our application; the IBM Cloud Developer Tools CLI to run and debug locally; and lastly provide native commands to deploy your app to Cloud Foundry or a Kubernetes cluster.
+You can also deploy your app to a Red Hat OpenShift cluster, but you must use the IBM Cloud console instead of the CLI.
 OpenShift is available only through a standard cluster, which requires you to have a billable account.

 By running this code, you'll understand how to:
 * Build an application that uses MongoDB, Express.js, React, and Node.js.
 * Create an application for monitoring and distributed tracing using App Metrics.
-* Deploy an application using the IBM Cloud Developer Tools CLI or natively with Cloud Foundry, Kubernetes, or OpenShift.
+* Deploy an application using the IBM Cloud Developer Tools CLI or natively with Cloud Foundry or Kubernetes.
+For OpenShift deployments, use the IBM Cloud console instead of the CLI.

 ![](https://github.com/IBM/pattern-utils/raw/master/mern-starter/architecture.png)